Thought-Forms: Created by emotions

-The authors write that a form in Fig. 19 at the top is a specific thought-form which had accompanied a question demonstrating deep thought and penetration.
-The first variant of the answer did not fully satisfy the questioner, and his desire to achieve a full and comprehensive answer was expressed in the fact that his "thought-form deepened in colour and changed into the second of the two shapes (in Fig. 19 below), resembling a corkscrew even more closely than before."
-(Note: Jinarajadasa informed that on his question to Leadbeater "when he saw this curious shape" he answered that it is a creation of Mr. Sinnett, "who tried to 'worm' things out of him, when he appeared to be holding back some knowledge which Mr. Sinnett wanted.")
+The authors write that the upper form in Fig. 19 is a specific thought-form which had accompanied a question demonstrating deep thought and penetration.
+The first reply to his question did not fully satisfy the questioner, and his desire to receive a full and comprehensive answer was expressed in the way that his "thought-form deepened in colour and changed into the second of the two shapes (in Fig. 19 below), resembling a corkscrew even more closely than before."
+(Note: Jinarajadasa stated that when he questioned Leadbeater as to "when he saw this curious shape," he answered that it was a creation of Mr. Sinnett, "who tried to 'worm' things out of him, when he appeared to be holding back some knowledge which Mr. Sinnett wanted.")
 (Note: "Orange, of a bright shade, represents pride and ambition.
 Yellow, in its various shades, represents intellectual power."
-Gold colour "indicates pure intellect applied to philosophy or mathematics.")
+A gold colour "indicates pure intellect applied to philosophy or mathematics.")

 Fig. 22, 23.
 Murderous Rage and Sustained Anger.
 (Note: It's like "a bright red spike.")

 Fig. 22 and 23 are thought-forms of a "murderous rage" (on the right) and a "sustained anger" (on the left).
-The first form was taken "from the aura of a rough and partially intoxicated man in the East End of London," when he was knocking down a woman; a flare flashed in her direction, triggering an explosion of horror—she recognized that one would be struck.
-In the same illustration drawn a "stiletto-like dart" directed to the lower left corner: it is a thought "of steady anger, intense and desiring vengeance, of the quality of murder, sustained through years, and directed against a person who had inflicted a deep injury on the one who sent it forth."
+The first form was taken "from the aura of a rough and partially intoxicated man in the East End of London," when he was about to knock down a woman; a flare flashed in her direction, triggering an explosion of horror at the blow about to be struck.
+The same illustration shows a "stiletto-like dart" directed to the lower left corner: it is a thought "of steady anger, intense and desiring vengeance, of the quality of murder, sustained through years, and directed against a person who had inflicted a deep injury on the one who sent it forth."
 (Note: Tillett has seen on the left "a bright red spike."
 Sustained anger takes the form of "a sharp, red stiletto."
 The thought-form of anger has a color of black and red, with characteristic flares.)
-(Note: Red color seen in the form of bright red flares like the lightning flash shows anger.
+(Note: A red color seen in the form of bright red flares like a lightning flash shows anger.
 These are "usually shown on a black background in the case of anger arising from hatred or malice.")